content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java-8 plus/core-java/2-object oriented programming structure/java-polymorphism-method-overloading-and-method-overriding.md

 **Note:** Run time polymorphism is implemented through Method overriding.
 Whereas, Compile Time polymorphism is implemented through Method overloading and Operator overloading.

-## 2.1 Compile-Time Polymorphism
+## 2.1 Compile-Time Polymorphism /Static/Method Overloading

--   Compile-time polymorphism is also known as static polymorphism or early binding.
 -   Compile-time polymorphism is a polymorphism that is resolved during the compilation process.
 -   Overloading of methods is called through the reference variable of a class.
--   Compile-time polymorphism is achieved by **method overloading** and **operator overloading.**
+-   Compile-time polymorphism is achieved by **method overloading**
+-   Method Overloading occurs when a class has many methods with the same name but different parameters.
+-   Two or more methods may have the same name if they have other numbers of parameters, different data types, or different numbers of parameters and different data types.
+-   Method overloading is also known as **Compile-time Polymorphism, Static Polymorphism, or** **Early binding** in Java.

 **Example of Compile-Time Polymorphism in Java**